No evidence for local $H_0$ anisotropy from Tully--Fisher or supernova distances: Results

 We show the resulting bulk flow in~\cref{fig:CF4_bulk_flow} for three extensions of~\citetalias{Carrick_2015}: (i) a constant $\Vext$ as in our main analysis, (ii) a constant $\Vext$ combined with $\bm{\Delta}_{\rm ZP}$, and (iii) a radially varying $\Vext(R)$.
 (In all cases the velocities contained within~\citetalias{Carrick_2015} are included.)
 As expected, the first case asymptotes to a constant above $R \approx 60~\Mpch$, where the constant $\Vext$ dominates over the decaying contribution from~\citetalias{Carrick_2015}.
 The second case behaves similarly at small radii, since the zero-point dipole contribution scales with distance, but yields a larger bulk flow above $R \approx 40~\Mpch$ and then grows linearly once the dipole contribution dominates.
 Finally, the radially varying $\Vext(R)$ produces a bulk flow slightly lower than the constant $\Vext$ case at small radii, higher at $R \approx 40$--$60~\Mpch$, and decaying again at larger distances.

 In~\cref{fig:CF4_Vext} we show the magnitude of $\Vext(\bm{r})$ that is superimposed on the~\citetalias{Carrick_2015} velocity field.
 The magnitude rises from $200~\kmsec$ at small radii to about $300~\kmsec$ at $50~\Mpch$, after which it rapidly decays. $\Vext$ is interpolated between knots at $0,\,20,\,40,\,60,\,80$ and $100~\Mpch$, with the magnitude at each knot sampled uniformly between $0$ and $500~\kmsec$.~\cref{fig:CF4_Vext} demonstrates that this more flexible model is inconsistent with a linearly growing bulk flow, which would signal $H_0$ anisotropy.
 Furthermore, above $80~\Mpch$ inferred $\Vext$ is nearly consistent with zero, while the uncertainty band broadens largely due to the lack of data and the posterior transitioning to the prior.
-We verify that these conclusions remain unchanged when using linear rather than cubic interpolation between the knots.
+The posterior on the magnitude does not appreciably broaden beyond $100~\Mpch$, as sufficient data remain to constrain it at that distance; beyond this, we assume a constant extrapolation.
+The $\Vext(\bm{r})$ model has higher evidence than the $\Vext + \bm{\Delta}_{\rm ZP}$ model, and we verify that these conclusions are robust to the interpolation scheme and number and locations of the knots.